 A conflict of interest is defined as a situation in which the reviewer can be viewed as being able to benefit personally from the outcome of a review, or in which the reviewer is not able to remain objective for personal reasons.
 If a conflict of interest exists, then the reviewer should decline to review a paper.
 During the program committee meeting, any committee member who has a conflict of interest regarding a paper may be asked to leave the room for the duration of the discussion.

-Among the situations in which conflicts are typically considered to exist are between an advisor and their students (forever), an author and their co-authors (until two years after publication), and people in the same institution (until two years after; branches of large companies or different locations of research institutes are considered to be the same institution).
+Among the situations in which conflicts are typically considered to exist are between an advisor and an advisee (Ph.D. and post-doc; forever), between an author and a co-author (papers and proposals; for two years), between people at the same institution (branches of large companies or different locations of research institutes are considered to be the same institution; for two years after leaving an institution), between people with financial conflicts of interest, and between friends or relatives.
 If a reviewer feels unable to render an objective judgement for any reason, he or she should notify the program chair.

 Reviewers should not interact with authors about their submitted papers.
 Any interaction should go through the program chair.